kaushik-work/sb-run/Readme.md

-# SbRun: tools to run CWL on Seven Bridges powered platforms
+# SBRun: tools to run CWL on Seven Bridges powered platforms

 This package offers two command line tools `sbpush` and `sbrun` that push and run CWL tools on any Seven Bridges platform.